Starting A Bonsai From Seed – A Guide For Years 1 To 5

 Either way, repotting after 1 or 2 years, the goal is the same …Remove the tap root and start trying to get your radial root spread sorted out.
 You won’t have much roots, so don’t go to crazy, just do what you can while keeping enough roots to keep the tree alive.

 As for the top of the tree.
-I would just leave that to grow out all season untouched.
-Your little stump that you did at the end of its first year will hopefully explode with growth and push out a couple of branches
+I would just leave that to grow out all season untouched again.
+Your little stump that you did at the end of its first year will hopefully explode with growth and push out a couple of branches.

-I would do exactly the same this year, leave it to grow and then in later winter prune it back.
-Again there will not be much work.
-I know I have had seedlings that split into two after my first pruning, meaning this time I had only 2 branches to cut back.
+I would do exactly the same this year as the first, leave it to grow and then in later winter prune it back hard.
+Again there will not be much work, but its a start.
+I usually find that the seedlings I cut back regrow with two new shoots after my first pruning, meaning this time I have only 2 branches to cut back.

 You tree is nearly 2 now and you’ve pruned twice, but only made 2 maybe 3 cuts.
-Give it a few more years and you will be pruning a lot more than this.
+It seems annoying, but give it a few more years and you will be pruning a lot more than this.

-If you where trying to grow your tree large or get a thicker trunk, I might not even prune it at all, just let it get as big as you can for a few years before cutting it back.
+If you where trying to grow your tree large or get a thicker trunk, I might not even prune it at all at this point, it can be more beneficial to just let it get as big as you can for a few years before cutting it back.

 Years 2 to 5

-I’ve heard different things, but roughly for every 1 meter a branch grows, it gives the base of that branch a thickness of 1 cm.
-So you can quickly see that you really need to let a tree grow a lot to get thickness.
+I’ve heard different things around the results of growth, but roughly for every 1 meter a branch grows, it gives the base of that branch a thickness of 1 cm.
+So you can start to see why you really need to let a tree grow a lot if you want to get thickness.

 I don’t know how accurate that is, but I know the longer a branch grows the thicker the base gets.
 This in turns fattens the trunk, which is what we are after.